FarronF/limerick-council-meetings/meetings/2016/12/05-Travel and Transportation Strategic Policy Committee Meeting/Minutes - Travel and Transportation SPC - 10th October 2016.md

 associated with Limerick City for hundreds of years and pointed out that William Street is

+very well known both nationally and internationally.
+---
-very well known both nationally and internationally.--- After a vote, the motion was defeated by 10 votes to 3.
+After a vote, the motion was defeated by 10 votes to 3.

 **Item 4: Presentation on Winter Road Maintenance Programme**